Lissy Edwards, Dementia Carers Services Practitioner.

 Having to answer questions can make people feel under pressure.
 A different technique, that can have the same outcome but avoid the stress of having to think of an answer, is to use a statement.
 For example instead of saying ‘would you like a drink?’ try ‘I’m thirsty, I think I’ll have a cup of tea’ or instead of ‘when did you last see Karen?’ try ‘I haven’t seen Karen recently’.
 These statements can also be ways of getting the conversation started.

-- Help them finish their sentences
+- Help them to finish their own sentences

 If someone is struggling to find a word, it can be tempting, if you know the word they are searching for, to say it for them.
 Some people may not mind this but others could find this irritating.
 It’s best to check.
 Ways in which you can help someone find the word are to ask them if they can describe what they are thinking of or see if they able to think of a different but similar word.
 Or you could reflect back what they have said to see if it triggers the word eg. ‘you checked the fridge and you need to buy……’